 These resources include:

-Guidelines and recommendations on shelter standards, care, and operations, as well as our Shelter Services program, which provides affordable, in-depth animal shelter evaluations.
+Guidelines and recommendations on shelter standards, care, and operations, as well as our Shelter Services program.
 Our shelter services staff also provides standby assistance for a variety of other needs including legislation, operational guidance and more.

 A bi-monthly magazine, Animal Sheltering, the only print journal devoted exclusively to the news and issues that matter most to animal care professionals and volunteers.
 And our website, animalsheltering.org, is widely considered to be the most comprehensive resource for shelter professionals and volunteers.
 Here you'll find a Resources section covering topics from Adoption to Zoonosis and everything in between, plus searchable job listings posted free for non-profit animal care organizations, and much more.

 The HSUS, Maddie's Fund and the Ad Council, in partnership with animal shelters and rescues across the country, have launched The Shelter Pet Project, a nationwide public service advertising campaign to boost pet adoptions.
 Learn more about this multi-year, nationwide campaign designed to save millions of lives at animalsheltering.org/shelterpetproject.